|

 The AOC Land EW Conference provides focus on technological and organizational efforts, from land component perspective toward meeting these ends.
 Sessions and demonstrations provide evidence of how the U.S. and Allied services are implementing technology and changing organizational paradigms in order to manipulate the EMS environment.

+All attendees must be registered and cleared for Secret // Rel USA CAN AUS GBR.
 In order to participate, please submit your clearance via JPAS SMO Code 9L761* / select level 4 / POC Tony Ramos.
 Incoming visit authorization letters may be faxed to (703) 549-2589.
 Everyone attending this conference must submit a visit request no later than December 3, 2012.

 Learn More...